A skeletal high-order structure preserving scheme for advection-diffusion equations: Motivations and context

 In order to get a reliable numerical approximation of such problems, one has to preserve these structural properties at the discrete level.
-It is well known that TPFA finite volume methods enjoy these structure preserving features (see \cite{CHH:20} for the long-time behaviour), but these methods can only be used for isotropic tensors on meshes satisfying some orthogonality condition.
-On the other hand, some finite volume methods for anisotropic problems on general meshes, using auxiliary unknowns such as DDFV, VAG or HFV, were introduced in the past twenty years, but none of these linear methods preserve the positivity of the solutions (see \cite{Droni:14}).
-A possible alternative was proposed in \cite{CaGui:17}, where a nonlinear positivity preserving VAG scheme was introduced and analysed.
-Following these ideas, a nonlinear Hybrid Finite Volume (HFV) scheme was designed in \cite{CHHLM:22}.
+It is {well-known that two-point} finite volume methods are structure preserving (see \cite{CHH:20} for the long-time behaviour), but these methods can only be used for isotropic tensors on meshes satisfying some orthogonality conditions.
+On the other hand, finite volume methods (using auxiliary unknowns) for anisotropic problems on general meshes were introduced in the past twenty years, but none of these linear methods preserve the positivity of the solutions (see \cite{Droni:14}).
+A possible alternative was proposed in \cite{CaGui:17}, {with the introduction and analysis of a nonlinear positivity preserving Vertex Approximate Gradient VAG scheme.} Following these ideas, a nonlinear Hybrid Finite Volume (HFV) scheme was designed in \cite{CHHLM:22}.

-All the schemes discussed above are at most of order two in space.
+All the schemes discussed above are at most of order two in space {(in $L^2$ norm)}.
 The aim of this paper is to introduce a high-order scheme preserving the three structural properties discussed above.
-Since the HFV method coincides with the low-order version of the Hybrid High-Order (HHO) scheme introduced in \cite{DiPEL:14}, we propose a HHO adaptation of the scheme introduced in \cite{CHHLM:22}.
-Numerical results indicate that this scheme offers a better efficiency in term of computational cost than low order schemes.
+Since the HFV method coincides with the low-order version of the Hybrid High-Order (HHO) scheme introduced in \cite{DiPEL:14}, we propose an HHO generalisation of the scheme introduced in \cite{CHHLM:22}.
+Numerical results indicate that this scheme offers a better efficiency in terms of computational cost than low order schemes.